Types of Cataracts | Causes of Different Types of Cataract

 Nuclear Sclerotic

-Nucular sclerotic cataracts are the most common type of cataracts, and they tend to form gradually as we age.
+Nuclear sclerotic cataracts are the most common type of cataracts, and they tend to form gradually as we age.
 This type of cataract affects the center of the lens, making it appear yellow or brown.
 Nuclear sclerotic cataracts can cause blurry vision and make it difficult to see at night.
 In this type of cataract, the pupil may also appear larger than normal.
 Nuclear sclerotic cataracts are treated with surgery.

 Cortical